 A Sermon on Romans 7:1Read more

-How do Christians relate to the Law of God?
-Since we are saved, can we actually keep the law?
-What happens when we fail?
-In this sermon, Dr. Martyn Lloyd-Jones shows us from Romans 7 a birds eye view of how Christians should view this controversial topic in this chapter of Scripture.
-According to Lloyd-Jones, most problems in the Christian life could be solved if we had a better understanding of Romans chapter 7.
-With a proper understanding of the teaching of this chapter, the Christian will have a better understanding of sin and it’s severity.
-Lloyd-Jones states that sanctification by the law is just as impossible as salvation by the Law.
-According to Paul, the Law actually hinders sanctification.
-There is only one way to bring fruit before God, and that is if we are married and joined to Jesus Christ.
-When we understand the relationship of the Law to the Christian, it helps us understand that simple morality and ethical living are not sufficient for salvation or sanctification.
-One must be joined to Christ for salvation, not simply follow the Law.
-The Law shows us how sinful we are, but only Christ can save us by His perfect life and His perfect righteousness.
+How do Christians relate to the law of God?
+Since they are saved, can they actually keep the law?
+What happens when they fail?
+In this sermon on Romans 7:1 titled “The Christian and God’s Law,” Dr. Martyn Lloyd-Jones shows a bird’s eye view of how Christians should view the controversial topic in this chapter of Scripture.
+According to Dr. Lloyd-Jones, most problems in the Christian life could be solved if Christians had a better understanding of Romans 7.
+With a proper understanding of this chapter, the Christian will have a better understanding of sin and its severity.
+Dr. Lloyd-Jones states that sanctification by the law is just as impossible as salvation by the law.
+According to Paul, the law actually hinders sanctification.
+There is only one way a person can bring fruit before God and that is if they are joined to Jesus Christ.
+When one understands the relationship of the law to the Christian, it helps in understanding that simple morality and ethical living are not sufficient for salvation or sanctification.
+One must be joined to Christ for salvation, not simply follow the law.
+The law shows how sinful people are, but only Christ can save by His perfect life and His perfect righteousness.

 Believers United to Christ

 1Or do you not know, brothers and sisters (for I am speaking to those who know the Law), that the Law has jurisdiction over a person as long as he lives?

 Romans 7:1, King James Version

 1Know ye not, brethren, (for I speak to them that know the law,) how that the law hath dominion over a man as long as he liveth?